LateButSteady/diffusion_simpleUI/README.md

 ## Train and Generate Diffusion (DDPM) with your customized Dataset.
 **Forked from**: https://github.com/explainingai-code/StableDiffusion-PyTorch
-**Caution**: Network structure is modified from the well-known stable diffusion.
+**Caution**: The network structure is modified from the original stable diffusion for customized dataset.
              Thus you have to prepare your own dataset and train from zero.

 ## Main features
 - Training VQVAE for AutoEncoder.